^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Eosinophils are cells, the phagocytizing complexes of Ar-AT, represented mainly by IgE.
-After maturation in the bone marrow, eosinophils for several hours (about 3-4) are in circulating blood, and then migrate to tissues where their life span is 8-12 days.
-For eosinophils, the daily rhythm of fluctuations in the blood is characteristic, the highest indices are recorded at night, the lowest ones are observed in the daytime.
-The action of eosinophils manifests itself in sensitized tissues.
-They are involved in hypersensitivity reactions of immediate and delayed type.
+Eosinophils are cells that phagocytize Ag-AT complexes, represented mainly by IgE.
+After maturing in the bone marrow, eosinophils remain in the circulating blood for several hours (about 3-4), and then migrate to tissues, where their lifespan is 8-12 days.
+Eosinophils are characterized by a daily rhythm of fluctuations in the blood, the highest rates are noted at night, the lowest - during the day.
+The action of eosinophils is manifested in sensitized tissues.
+They are involved in immediate and delayed hypersensitivity reactions.

-Reference values (norm) of the absolute and relative content of eosinophils in the blood
+Reference values (norm) of absolute and relative content of eosinophils in the blood

 Age